OpenCode vs Codex CLI: 161K vs 83K Stars, GPT-5.5 vs Scout Agent (2026)

 Context Management Strategies

 Context window management is crucial for long coding sessions.
+Without effective context compression, agents suffer from context rot where earlier instructions degrade as the window fills.
 Both tools have developed distinct strategies.

 Max context windowModel-dependent192K tokens